![CDATA[ [if IE 9] ]]>

 Provide information to parents/guardians regarding the availability of public or private resource agencies for rehabilitation.

-In cases where school administrators verify a student's sale or possession of alcohol or controlled substances, school administrators should follow these procedures:
+In cases where school administrators verify a student's sale or possession of alcohol, tobacco, cannabis, cannabis-containing products that could be physically or mentally impairing, vaping devices or other controlled substances, school administrators should follow these procedures:

 The administrator should confiscate all physical evidence obtained as a result of the investigation: seal the evidence in a container bearing the date and time of confiscation, the name of the student from whom it was confiscated, and the signature of the person who confiscated it.